 Gall Bladder Stones: Gallstones are crystalline masses formed abnormally in the gall bladder or bile ducts from bile pigments, cholesterol, and calcium salts.
-When the wall of the gallbladder is diseased then it produces stone and polyps.
+When the wall of the gallbladder is diseased then it produces stones and polyps.
 Gallstones can cause severe pain or blockage of the bile duct.

 Gall Bladder Inflammation/ Cholecystitis: Cholecystitis is defined as inflammation of the gall bladder.
-Most commonly this happens when the flow of bile is stopped or interrupted due to stones (90%) or if infection of the biliary tract occurs.
+Most commonly this happens when the flow of bile is stopped or interrupted due to stones (90%) or if an infection of the biliary tract occurs.